mozillascience/study-group-orientation/4-open-research101.md

 * **Make research communications widely available and accessible to the public, encouraging public engagement and participation in research.**

 These open practices are not just specific to science-- in fact, they are applicable to any kind of research!
+The next several sections introduce and explore Open Science concepts and practices in more detail.